outfoxxed/hy3/README.md

       # 0 = always automatically split horizontally
       # <number> = pixel height to split at
       trigger_height = <int> # default: 0

+      # a space or comma separated list of workspace ids where autotile should be enabled
+      workspaces = <string> # default: all

+      # if enabled only workspaces that are not in the list are autotiled
+      workspaces.except = <bool> # default: false
     }
   }
 }